The Marketer's Guide

 - Include captions for silent autoplaying.
 Let’s face it, we don’t always want the whole world paying attention to what we’re watching in public (that’s if we’re not already sneaking in a little social media time when we’re not supposed to be.)

-- Make all of your videos mobile friendly.
+- Make all of your videos mobile-friendly.
 This is one of the most important ways you can optimize for social media.
 It’s also important to know that Facebook and Instagram favor square or even vertical videos, an easy adjustment you can make in editing.

 - Optimize for each social media platform.
-Use this easy, channel-by-channel guide from Hootsuite for pointers.

 - Target a specific buyer persona and a specific stage of the buyer’s journey.